 - The church can patiently wait and pray for the Lord to grant repentance.

 That’s a short list.
-No biblical counselor can provide that many things for any person or his family.
+No biblical counselor can provide this many things for any person or his family.
 If you can keep a person in the church building long enough, the likelihood of him repenting in God’s good and kind providence is more likely than five-and-done counseling sessions while sending them away with no regular connectivity to the body of Christ.

 “Keeping him in the building” is not a static responsibility.
 It is spontaneous and structured.
 It is consistently providing love and care provided for those who need to change, grow, and mature in Christ.